mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Another implementation goal might be to prioritize specific types of video frames over other types.
 For these applications, placing each type of video frame in a separate QUIC stream would allow the RoQ receiver to focus on the most important video frames more easily.
 This also allows the implementer to rely on QUIC's "byte stream" abstraction, freeing the application from dealing with MTU size restrictions, in contrast to the need to fit RTP packets into QUIC DATAGRAMs.
 The application might use QUIC streams for all of the RTP packets carried over this specific QUIC connection, with no QUIC DATAGRAMs at all.

-Some applications might have implementation goals that don't fit easily into "QUIC streams only" or "QUIC DATAGRAMs only" categories.
+Some applications might have implementation goals that don't fit neatly into "QUIC streams only" or "QUIC DATAGRAMs only" categories.
 For example, another implementation goal might be to use QUIC streams to carry RTP video frames, but to use QUIC DATAGRAMs to carry RTP audio frames, which are typically much smaller.
 Because humans tend to tolerate inconsistent behavior in video better than inconsistent behavior in audio, the application might add Forward Error Correction {{!RFC6363}} to RTP audio packets and encapsulate the result in QUIC DATAGRAMs, while encapsulating RTP video packets in QUIC streams.

 As noted in {{multiplexing}}, all RoQ streams and datagrams begin with a flow identifier.
 This allows a RoQ sender to begin by encapsulating related RTP packets in QUIC STREAM frames and then switch to carrying them in QUIC DATAGRAMs, or vice versa.
 RoQ receivers need to be prepared to accept any valid RTP packet with a given flow identifier, whether it started by being encapsulated in QUIC streams or in QUIC DATAGRAMs, and RoQ receivers need to be prepared to accept RTP flows that switch from QUIC stream encapsulation to QUIC DATAGRAMs, or vice versa.